Sherlock Holmes (1954 TV series): Home media

 In 2005, Mill Creek Entertainment released Sherlock Holmes: The Complete Series, a three-disc DVD set featuring all 39 episodes of the series.
+The set was described as "digitally remastered" but it is not digitally restored.
+The Mill Creek DVD releases feature short introductions and final commentaries for each disc by Christopher Lee, taken from the 1985 documentary The Many Faces of Sherlock Holmes.
 Also in 2005, Elstree Hill Entertainment released all 39 episodes as The Adventures of Sherlock Holmes on ten discs.
 In 2010, Mill Creek released Sherlock Holmes: Greatest Mysteries, a five-disc DVD set featuring all 39 episodes plus eight unrelated Holmes films: The Sign of Four (1932), A Study in Scarlet (1933), The Triumph of Sherlock Holmes (1935), Silver Blaze, also known as Murder at the Baskervilles (1937), Sherlock Holmes and the Secret Weapon (1943), The Woman in Green (1945), Terror by Night (1946), and Dressed to Kill (1946).
 On March 9, 2010, Allegro/Pop Flix released "Classic TV Sherlock Holmes Collection", a four-disc DVD set featuring all 39 episodes of the series.
 As of 2012, the series has been released on DVD by Mill Creek yet again, this time under the title of The Adventures of Sherlock Holmes.
-The Mill Creek DVD releases feature short introductions by Christopher Lee, taken from the 1985 documentary The Many Faces of Sherlock Holmes.

 In 2014 Tropics Entertainment released all 39 episodes on ten disc DVD set.

-Also in 2014 RLJ Entertainment released the entire series on 2 DVDs titled "Best of Sherlock Holmes."
+Also in 2014 RLJ Entertainment released the entire series on 2 DVDs titled "Best of Sherlock Holmes".

 In 2017 it was released as a single disc Blu-ray release in Germany with original English language.